You can mount Object Storage Service (OSS) buckets to Container Service for Kubernetes (ACK) clusters.

-- otherOpts: the custom parameters used to mount the OSS bucket.
-The parameters are
+- otherOpts: the custom parameters that are used to mount the OSS bucket.
+The parameters must

 -o *** -o ***.

-- We recommend that you create a PV for each application.
+- We recommend that you create a persistent volume (PV) for each application.

-- OSS is a FUSE file system that can be mounted based on the OSSFS plug-in.
-This method is suitable when you read configuration files, videos, and image files.
+- OSS is a Filesystem in Userspace (FUSE) file system that can be mounted by using OSSFS.
+This method is suitable for read operations.
+For example, you can use this method to read configuration files, video files, and images.

-- OSSFS is not suitable for data write scenarios.
-If you require write operations, we recommend that you use NAS file systems.
+- OSSFS is not suitable for write operations.
+If you require write operations, we recommend that you use Apsara File Storage NAS (NAS) file systems.

 - You can modify parameter configurations to optimize OSSFS performance in caching and permission management.
-For more information, see FAQ, ossfs/README-CN.md, and FAQ.
+For more information, see FAQ about OSSFS, ossfs/README-CN.md, and FAQ.